Housing Contract - informational copy only

 While every effort will be made to comply with your HALL and/or ROOMMATE preference, University Housing and Dining Services reserves the right to make room/hall assignments and whatever reassignments or adjustments that may be deemed necessary.

-Room assignment requests or room change requests based on religion, national origin, or race will not be considered.
+Room assignment requests or room change requests based on race, religion, sexual orientation, national origin, or physical disability will not be considered.
 Discriminatory requests or practices are illegal and contrary to the philosophy, policies and traditions of the University and University Housing and Dining Services.

-Single room accommodations are offered to students based upon available space and according to the lowest Contract number.
+Single room accommodations are offered to eligible students based upon available space and according to the lowest contract number.
 There is an additional charge for single room accommodations.

 On occasion, individual or group problems arise that may impact the health, welfare, safety, or security of residents, and adversely affect the academic or general environment of a particular residential area.
 In such instances, University Housing and Dining Services reserves the right to make hall or room reassignments as may be deemed necessary to resolve said problems.